KrisztaT/bookswap/README.md

 # BookSwap - Share.
 Swap.
-Explore.
+Explore

 ## R1 - Description of the website